Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Experiments

 The theoretical complexity analysis is depicted in Table~\ref{method_complexity}.
 We have included three categories that are required at each iteration step of the optimization, assuming that planes are observed over the full sequence.

 First column is the number of planes to be estimated.
 For instance, $\pi$-Factor does not evaluate the planes, since they are part of their state variables.
 Other methods evaluate each plane once and BAREG needs to evaluate each plane at each pose in the trajectory.
-Second column~--- {\em evaluation} and it refers to the complexity to evaluate the residuals for each method and calculate the Jacobians and Hessian if needed.
+Second column~--- {\em evaluation} refers to the complexity to evaluate the residuals for each method and calculate the gradient and Hessian if needed.
 We see how all methods provide the same complexity which depends on the number of planes $M$ and poses in the trajectory $H$.

-Finally, the optimization complexity, and this is related to the structure of the problem.
+Finally, the optimization complexity is related to the structure of the problem.
 For instance BAREG and EF show linear complexity since they have a block diagonal matrix to invert. $\pi$-Factor estimates a larger state vector $H+M$ and requires to invert a sparse matrix (we show worst case) and Schur trick could be used to marginalize the plane landmarks $M$.
-BALM2 requires to invert a dense matrix, so it shows cubic complexity.
+BALM2 and EF-dense require to invert a dense matrix, so they show cubic complexity.
+Next section will report the runtime efficiency of each of the methods for comparison.